alisabedard/jbxvt/README.md

 # jbxvt
-Fork of XVT terminal emulator for X11
+jbxvt is a fork of XVT terminal emulator for X11,
+      focusing on usability and minimal resource usage.

 ## About
 jbxvt is based on xvt 2.1.  jbxvt upgrades the code base to the C99 standard and introduces many code cleanups.

 ## Features
 * uses less memory than rxvt and rxvt-unicode